On this day: Sachin's stunning 'Desert Storm'

 While India fell 26 runs short of victory, Tendulkar's hand lifted his side beyond the required 237 to edge out New Zealand and qualify for the final two days later.

 And at the same venue on April 24, Tendulkar's 25th birthday, he posted 134 against the same bowling attack as India chased down Australia's 9-272 to win the tournament by six wickets.

-Speaking in Mumbai last year, Tendulkar reflected on the physical toll those two innings took on his body, which makes the tournament among the proudest achievements of his brilliant career.
+Tendulkar reflected years later on the physical toll those two innings took on his body, which makes the tournament among the proudest achievements of his brilliant career.